BlakePro/Kubelogs/README.md

-# Kubelogs - Kubernetes
+# Kubelogs -
+### Kubernetes

-Script to get logs from kubectl namespaces and pods and save in log file
+## Script to get logs from kubectl namespaces and pods and save in log file

-Run
+Run in terminal
 ```sh
 bash kubelogs.sh
 ```